biocatiit/website/content/scihi/2010_chromosomes.rst

         the American Heart Association.
 Use of the APS was supported by the DOE-BES, under Contract No. DE-AC02-06CH11357.

-        The original University of Pennsylvania School of Medicine `can be found here <https://www.pennmedicine.org/news/news-releases/2010/september/at-the-crossroads-of-chromoso>`_.
+        The original University of Pennsylvania School of Medicine press release is no longer available online.